Launch at your own risk!

 When you return home:

 Glen Canyon NRA began a proactive zebra mussel prevention program in 1999.
 Through this program, the park has continually monitored for zebra mussel infestations in Lake Powell.
 Since 2003, the park has required all vessels identified as having a high risk of transporting zebra mussels to Lake Powell to undergo an abatement procedure.
 Vessels identified as high risk are required to get a specialized boat and equipment wash before launching in Glen Canyon National Recreation Area.
 Glen Canyon NRA continues to be one of the leaders in zebra mussel prevention in the western United States.
-Through these efforts and the cooperatioon of visitors, Lake Powell remains mussel-free.

 Contact the park for more information (928-608-6200).